 Nature-based solutions (NbS) have emerged on the global and European Union agendas as essential for addressing the twin risks of climate change and biodiversity loss.
 Yet there is a huge gap in current and required NbS investments, which manifests in terms of their scale (typically small), financing (typically public), spatial diversity, and the profile of investors.
 The gap persists despite an increasing number of EU and national policy actions to advance NbS conceptualization and operationalization.
 Closing the gap is urgent.
 According to the World Wildlife Foundation (2023, p 3) "Government and business leaders do not have decades to gradually get used to the problem and take action.
 Instead, nature-related risks are an issue that needs to be studied and addressed now."
-Responding to this urgency will require a multifaceted understanding of the governance and financial arrangements driving NbS implementation.
+Responding to this urgency will require a multi-faceted understanding of the governance and financial arrangements driving NbS implementation.

 This deliverable takes stock of NbS governance arrangements - enablers and barriers for NbS scaling - with particular focus on strategies and opportunities for NbS funding and financing, including insurance.
-We report on recent reviews of NbS across a range of urban, rural and marine contexts.
+We report on recent reviews of NbS implementation across a range of urban, rural and marine contexts.
+By implementation, we are referring to the entire policy cycle - planning, design, procurement, construction and maintenance (Bernardi et al., 2019).
 We then turn to categorizing financing and funding arrangements across over 50 cases of NbS implementation.
 Finally, we take stock of standard and novel ways that insurers can support NbS through their underwriting and investment strategies.
-Throughout, we provide over 70 illustrative and good practice cases.
+Throughout, we provide over 70 illustrative and good-practice cases.
 Our analysis is based on a synthesis of the literature and experience, including H2020 case studies, NbS databases, demonstration projects, published reports and grey literature.
 In addition to stocktaking, we venture suggestions for 'ways forward' to scale NbS.